West Orange-Stark High School: Academics

-Career Center

-The WOSHS Career Center is highly successful.
-Students from all 5 districts in Orange County utilize the Career Center, which offers many trades needed in the job market.
-These courses include; Concepts of Engineering & Technology, Principles of Architecture & Construction, Construction Management, Construction Technology, Practicum in Construction Management, (Principles of Art, A/V Technology, and Communication), Animation, Practicum in A/V Production, Graphic Design and Illustration, Principles of Informative Technology, Digital & Interactive Media, Research in Informative Technology Solutions, Touch Systems Data Entry, Principles of Education, Interpersonal Studies, Practicum in Health Science, Gerontology, Medical Terminology, Pharmacy Technology, Principles of Hospitality and Tourism, Culinary Arts, Principles of Manufacturing, Building Maintenance Technology, Precision Metal Manufacturing, Scientific Research & Design, Robotics & Automation, Principles of Transportation & Logistics, Energy Power and Transportation Systems, and many more.
-(Course availability is based on student interest).

-The Machining, Building Trades, and Media Technology departments of the Career Center have won various awards among the State's VICA group.
+The school offers a variety of Advanced Placement (AP) and dual enrollment courses through Lamar State College–Orange for juniors and seniors.

+The school was designated a "Mentor High School" in 2000 and has been recognized as part of the High Schools That Work program for multiple years.

 Athletics

 The Mustangs have several state and regional championships in all sports.
 The Mustangs Home stadium is named after Coach Dan Hooks, who was Athletic Director for 20+ years.
 Many WO-S High alumni become successful in both college and professional sports, such as recent graduate Earl Thomas, who was drafted in 2010 by the Seattle Seahawks.

-During a Sept.17, 2010 game, team Quarterback Reginald Garrett walked to the sidelines and fell to the ground.
+During a September 17, 2010 game, team Quarterback Reginald Garrett walked to the sidelines and fell to the ground.
 It was rumored that he was having a seizure and also rumored that he had a history of seizures.
 His mother explained that he only had one seizure when he was three years old from a high fever and none since.
 While still conscious, he was removed from the field by paramedics.
 He was later pronounced dead at Memorial-Hermann Baptist Hospital – Orange.
 As the word of his death made its way across the stadium, fans poured out of Hooks Stadium to go visit the player's family at the hospital.
 The following game was cancelled.

-In 2011, as a part of the retirement incentive plan, longtime Athletic Director Dan R Hooks retired.
-Coach Cornel Thompson was selected to take his place.

 On December 18, 2015, they won the State 4A/D2 Football Championship Game 22–3 over Celina High School, finishing the season with a record of 15–1, this was the 3rd time that the Mustangs won the a State Football Championship.

 They won the 4A/D2 State Championship game again in 2016 defeating Sweetwater High School 24-6 for their 4th State Football Championship.

-Extra-curriculars

-West Orange-Stark High School offers students the following clubs and organizations: